Understanding Facial Disfigurement and Scarring Compensation Claims

 Considering these elements, how much compensation can a disfigured individual receive?
 The amount of compensation varies depending on certain factors.

 One factor is the location of the scar – if it is on a body part that is visible to others, it may have a bigger value.
 Another is the scar’s permanency – how long will the scar last, or how easily can it be removed?
 The age of the claimant is also a factor, as younger individuals are expected to experience a greater impact from disfigurement.
 Additionally, as mentioned above, the person’s profession is a factor as well, as jobs involving physical appearance are more affected by scars.

 In general, compensation for disfigurement in a personal injury case may cover medical bills (including those that are expected in the future), lost income or reduced earning potential, pain and suffering, and emotional distress.
 To get a thorough assessment of how much you may collect for your disfigurement, consult a lawyer who is experienced in helping the injured.

 In South Carolina, talk to us at Kassel McVey.
-We are a trusted law firm with successful experience in obtaining maximum compensation for our clients.
+We are trusted accident lawyers with a proven track record in obtaining maximum compensation for our clients.
 We’re ready to answer your questions on scarring and disfigurement.
 Your initial consultation is completely free.
 Call us today at (803) 256-4242.

 Request A Free Case Evaluation

 Post Office Box 1476

 Columbia, South Carolina 29202